PTAB

 Ground 1: Claims 1, 2, 9, 11, and 14 are obvious over the ’027 application, the ’012 patent, and the ’805 patent.

-- Expectation of Success: Each step was a well-known, conventional technique in food processing.
-A POSITA would have had a high expectation of success in combining them, as each element would perform its known function to yield a predictable result—an extracted lycopene oleoresin.
+• Expectation of Success: A POSITA would have had a high expectation of success because the combination merely united old elements, each performing its known function, to yield a predictable result.

 4. Relief Requested